hotelde/node-cache-manager-fs/README.md

 ## License

-node-cache-manager is licensed under the MIT license.
+cache-manager-fs is licensed under the MIT license.